 The Switch allows the assignment of a default 802.1p priority to each port on the Switch.
-In the Configuration folder open the QoS folder and click 802.1p Default Priority, to view the window shown to the right.
 This window allows you to assign a default 802.1p priority to any given port on the Switch.
 The priority queues are numbered from 0, the lowest priority, to 7, the highest priority.
 Click Apply to implement your settings.
+Click Configuration > QoS > 802.1p Default Priority, to view the window shown to the right.